 Palpa District is not far from Pokhara and easily reached by bus.
 The ancient hill town of Tansen in this district offers a more tranquil atmosphere where time moves slowly and the laid back lifestyle is infectious.
 Walk down the cobbled streets in the old bazaar to discover a way of life quite different from modern Pokhara's Lakeside.
-Explore the Shreenagar Hills or do a day hike to the Rani Mahal, once a vibrant palace on the banks of the Kali Gandaki River.
+Explore the Shreenagar Hills or go for a day hike to the Rani Mahal, once a vibrant palace on the banks of the Kali Gandaki River.

-Midway between Pokhara and the Indian border, Tansen showcases old artistic Newari houses and cobbled streets.
+Midway between Pokhara and the Indian border, Tansen showcases some old artistic Newari houses and cobbled streets.
 Centuries ago, Newar businessmen from Kathmandu arrived in Tansen to trade, bringing with them their art and architecture.
-Palpa was the seat of the Sen kingdom that ruled over this region from 16th century for almost 300 years.
+The picturesque town of Tansen is the headquarters of Palpa District and the hub of the culture of the mid-west.
+The landscape rises from 250m to 2,000m in elevation and is home to diverse flora and fauna.

-Although Tansen is dominated by traditional Newari architecture, the district is home to the Magar people, and the name "Tansen" has its origin in the Magar language, meaning "northern settlement."
-Palpa is one of the twelve Magar regions of West Nepal and enjoys a rich, diverse culture and religion..
+Although Tansen is dominated by traditional Newari architecture, the district is home to the Magar people, and the name "Tansen" has its origins in the Magar language, meaning "northern settlement."
+Palpa is one of the twelve Magar regions of West Nepal and enjoys a rich, diverse culture and religion.
+Palpa was the seat of the Sen kingdom that ruled over this region from the 6th century for almost 300 years

 The Magar and the Newar people make up a larger percentage of the population in the district.
-The other iethnic groups residing in Palpa are the Brahmin, Chhetri, Bhojpuri, Tharu, Gurung, Tamang, and Limbu.
+The other ethnic groups residing in Palpa are the Brahmin, Chhetri, Bhojpuri, Tharu, Gurung, Tamang, and Limbu.

 Newars, originally from the Kathmandu valley, followed opportunities of trade and craft and migrated to different parts of the country.
 In Tansen they found an excellent opportunity to trade in the crossroads of trade routes and the administrative headquarters.